3D Printing: Offering A Stronger and More Resilient Supply Chain for Spare Parts

 “The savings from reduced cost, time and environmental footprint provided by 3D printing, digital inventory and on-demand localized manufacturing of maritime spare parts is a tremendous opportunity for our valued subscribers to be ahead of their rivals.”, says Hakon Ellekjaer, Head of Venture, 3D Printing, Wilhelmsen.

-The Wilhelmsen and Thyssenkrupp Joint Venture
+The Wilhelmsen and Thyssenkrupp Partnership

 Wilhelmsen and thyssenkrupp is offering a decentralised production, with a workflow that is held together by a Quality Assurance Framework.
 It is established according to international standards and endorsed by DNV.
 This ensures that quality and fitness-for-purpose are considered at every step of the fabrication process.
-In addition, the joint venture takes advantage of DNV’s Print Passport Service which facilitates traceability of produced parts and guides all potential production partners through a vetting process before they are welcomed into the venture’s manufacturing network.
+In addition, the partnership takes advantage of DNV’s Print Passport Service which facilitates traceability of produced parts and guides all potential production partners through a vetting process before they are welcomed into the venture’s manufacturing network.

 With over 3000 vessels or units on-board customer programmes, multiple engagements with Original Equipment Manufacturing (OEMs) companies, and a large network of 3D printing manufacturing partners, Wilhelmsen and thyssenkrupp is bringing together a global footprint of partners in the maritime and offshore industry.
-With this one-stop digital manufacturing platform, the joint venture is the go-to partner and distributor for on-demand manufacturing.
+With this one-stop digital manufacturing platform, the partnership is the go-to partner and distributor for on-demand manufacturing.

 “This past year has been tumultuous in terms of global manufacturing logistics, as borders are closed, and the flow of goods disrupted.
 Supply chain resilience has become, and will remain, a hot topic for years to come.
 Additive manufacturing is a key piece to solving this puzzle,” said Kenlip Ong, Head of Additive Manufacturing Tech Centre, thyssenkrupp